Kaksegee/H1/h9 Sequel.md

 Install PostgreSQL on Ubuntu – New user and database in 3 commands, Tero Karvinen - 3.3.2016 (https://terokarvinen.com/2016/03/03/install-postgresql-on-ubuntu-new-user-and-database-in-3-commands/)

-PostgreSQL Install and One Table Database – SQL CRUD tutorial for Ubuntu, Tero Karvinen - 5.3.2016 (PostgreSQL Install and One Table Database – SQL CRUD tutorial for Ubuntu)
+PostgreSQL Install and One Table Database – SQL CRUD tutorial for Ubuntu, Tero Karvinen - 5.3.2016 (https://terokarvinen.com/2016/03/05/postgresql-install-and-one-table-database-sql-crud-tutorial-for-ubuntu/)